-The cause of otosclerosis is unknown.
-However, there is some evidence that it may be passed down through families.
+The exact cause of otosclerosis is unknown.
+It may be passed down through families.

 Otosclerosis is the most common cause of middle ear hearing loss in young adults.
 It typically begins in early to mid-adulthood.
 It is more common in women than in men.
 The condition may affect one or both ears.

 Risks for this condition include pregnancy and a family history of hearing loss.
 Caucasians are more likely to develop this condition than people of other races.